Notes on the Geography of Italy: Rome: More Churches

 The interior is the early-church form called a basilica.
 The cheeky comparison would be to a shoebox.
 In this case the shoebox has been reworked repeatedly in the last five centuries, most recently in 1960.
 It was this simplest of forms that churches would employ regularly for five centuries before adopting Romanesque, Gothic, and Renaissance forms.

-The marble columns of the shoebox are entirely a product of a painter's imagination.
+The marble columns of the shoebox are merely painted on a flat wall.

 The illusion is not very persuasive, but perhaps it does not have to be.

 Here's another basilica, this one San Clemente, also old enough to have sunk several meters.

 The apse has this unusual mosiac.
 What's unusual?
 Not Jerusalem and Bethlehem, which appear at the bottom of the flat outer face.
 Not the prophets and apostles above them.
 Not Christ Pantocrator at the top.
 Not even Christ crucified at the center of the curved surface, although he is shown rather small, no larger than Mary and John grieving at his side.
 The curious element is the acanthus plant at the bottom center.
 It throws out perhaps 50 curling tendrils.
 Even the cross seems to grow from this plant.
 How does the Tree of Life arrive in this assemblage of otherwise biblical persons and places?
 George Sullivan suggests that the mosaic, created in the 11th century, reproduces several of the elements that appeared on an earlier mosaic created on this site in late antiquity for a pagan temple.
 (His informative Not Built in a Day, 2006, is also highly opinionated, in the venerable but stimulating tradition of Richard Ford's handbook for Spain and James Fergusson's guide to Indian architecture.)